Lake Erie Storm: Varsity teams

-Lake Erie competes in 19 intercollegiate varsity sports: Men's sports include baseball, basketball, cross country, football, golf, lacrosse, soccer, track & field (indoor and outdoor) and wrestling; while women's sports include basketball, cross country, golf, lacrosse, soccer, softball, track & field (indoor and outdoor) and volleyball.

-Individual sports

 Baseball

 In 1999, the baseball team was founded by then student, John Frame (‘02).
 Starting as a club team, they soon moved to Division III after great success and receiving school support and funding.
 Frame, a three sport NCAA athlete, was the driving force in delivering baseball to the LEC campus.

 One of Lake Erie's All-Americans, baseball player Ryan Rua, was a 17th round draft pick of the Texas Rangers of Major League Baseball in 2011 – the first professional draft pick in school history.
 Rua made his major league debut with the Rangers on August 29, 2014 and ended his first call-up with a .295 batting average, two homeruns, and 14 runs batted in, in 28 appearances.
 Outfielder Luke Raley became the second Lake Erie player drafted when the Los Angeles Dodgers selected him in the seventh round of the 2016 MLB draft.
 For his career, Raley hit .379 with a .471 on-base percentage and a .654 slugging percentage.
 He totaled 160 hits with 121 runs, five triples, 31 doubles, 25 homeruns and 101 RBI.